-3.8.9 Finding an Object's Bundle
+3.9.9 Finding an Object's Bundle

-The Package Admin service has a method getBundle(Class) that can provide the bundle of a specific class.
-In a well written OSGi bundle this should suffice.
-However, there are legacy scenarios where a bundle is required in code that has no access to a Bundle Context, and thereby cannot get the Package Admin service.

-For this reasons, the framework provides the following methods:
+There are scenarios where a bundle is required in code that has no access to a Bundle Context.
+For this reason, the framework provides the following methods:

-- Framework Util Through the Framework Util class with the getBundle(Class) method.
+- Framework Util Through the FrameworkUtil class with the getBundle(Class) method.
 The framework provides this method to allow code to find the bundle of an object without having the permission to get the class loader.
 The method returns null when the class does not originate from a bundle. - Class Loader An OSGi framework must ensure that the class loader of a class that comes from a bundle implements the BundleReference interface.
 This allows legacy code to find an object's bundle by getting its class loader and casting it to a BundleReference object, which provides access to the Bundle.
 However, this requires the code to have the permission to access the class loader.
 The following code fragment shows how to obtain a Bundle object from any object.